Pramod-kale/asteroid-zmk-config/README.md

 ### Studio Unlock Key

-The studio unlock key is accessed by pressing **FN + W** (hold the FN key and press W).
-This puts the unlock key in the function layer next to the grave/tilde key, making it easily accessible but out of the way during normal typing.
+The studio unlock key is accessed by pressing **FN + SHIFT** (hold the FN key and press right Shift).
+This puts the unlock key in the function layer in an easily accessible location but out of the way during normal typing.
 Once pressed, you can modify your keymap through the ZMK Studio interface.

 **Note**: After using ZMK Studio to modify your keymap, changes made to the `.keymap` file will not take effect unless you perform a "Restore Stock Settings" action in ZMK Studio.

 ## Hardware Specifications

 - **Controllers**: Nice!Nano v2 (nRF52840)
-- **Layout**: 6x6 split (72 keys total)
+- **Layout**: 5x6 split (60 keys total)
 - **Connectivity**: Wireless Bluetooth + USB-C
 - **Battery**: 110mAh LiPo (recommended)
 - **Switches**: MX-compatible